stateless-solutions/litepaper/litepaper.md

-The design patterns encouraged by the current Ethereum Execution API and other blockchain APIs which have taken inspiration from Ethereum have attack vectors that exist in situations of compromised operational trust between an application interface acting as an RPC consumer and an independent RPC provider.
+The design patterns encouraged by the current Ethereum Execution API and other blockchain APIs which have taken inspiration from Ethereum have attack vectors that exist in situations of compromised operational trust between an application interface acting as a data consumer and an independent data provider.
 Should that operational trust be compromised, these attacks **cannot currently be mitigated** in real-time and **cannot be detected historically** in an audit of event logs.
 Proposed solutions such as light clients provide